Created: 27.12.2018, 12:05 Póvoa Nova

 Safety and light

 During the wintertime of course I needed to keep the door closed.
-But this door has no window and with only one relative small window it was dark inside.
-The upstairs door, which is not really a good carpenter job, will receive double glazing as also the window.
+But this door had no window and with only one relative small window it was dark inside.
+The upstairs door, which is not really a good carpenter job, has now received one double glazing window.
+The window facing North will follow this year or in 2020 (see also our Mission).

-Downstairs has no door at all at the moment.
-Here I will make a new ‘barn’ door incl. a double glazing window in the top and also close the two air inlets with double glazing.
-Air circulation will be with filters in the door and a pipe at the back end of the area connecting with outside.
+Downstairs has now got a self-made wooden door inclusive a double glazing window in the top.
+Humidity has caused problems with the door expanding several cm’s.
+The two air inlets still to be done.
+Air circulation will be with filters in the door and a pipe at the back end of the area connecting with outside (not decided precisely yet).

 Cooking, doing the dishes, taking a shower (hot water)